Ultraegern/kiwisdr-conf/README.md

 passwd debian
 ```
 #### (Optional) Setup ssh keys
-Generate a key (if you don't have one) (on your laptop, the the kiwi)
+Generate a key (if you don't have one) (on your laptop, not the kiwi)
 ```bash
 ssh-keygen -t ed25519 -C "email@example.com"
 ```